crystalsand10/MGT_docs/source/database_schema.rst

 Database schema
 ***********************************

-To run the MGT website two databases are required.
-One to store the user name and password and other to

 Schema of an organism's MGT database drawn in dbdiagram.io is available to download and view :download:`pdf <files/salmonellaSchema.pdf>`